RiyadRahimoff/banking-app/README.md

 ### 7. OTP Security (Two-Factor Authentication)
 - Optional OTP verification for sensitive operations like large transfers.
 - OTP is time-limited and generated per request.
-- Future integration with Email service for sending OTPs.
+- Integration with Email service for sending OTPs.

 ### 8. Live Chat System (Future Feature)
 - Real-time chat system to communicate with bank support.
 - Frontend integration with React and backend using WebSocket/SignalR.
 - Aimed for customer support and quick query resolution.

-### 9. Admin Features (Planned)
+### 9. Admin Features
 - Admin can approve or rejecet card or accounts.
 - Admin can view all user accounts, cards, and transactions.
-- Admin can block suspicious accounts or cards.
+- Admin can block suspicious accounts or cards.(PLANNED)
 - Admin dashboard to manage the platform efficiently.

 ### 10. Error Handling & Validation